Stadin-helpperit/hkihelperbot-server/README.md

 ## Technologies

-The bot is written in Python and it will be hosted on a Raspberry Pi server.
+The bot is written in Python and utilizes the [Python Telegramn Bot](https://github.com/python-telegram-bot/python-telegram-bot) library.

 ## How to install?